This article may contain compensated links. Please read the disclosure for more info.

 Learn to read piano notes!
-Here is a compact music theory lesson about the tools used to read and write music.
+Here is a crash course in basic music theory and how to read sheet music for piano quickly for beginners.

-Musical notes are what we use to write down sound with.
+Musical notes and symbols are what we use to write down sounds and silences.

 Music pitch means how high (treble) or low (bass) sound a note has.
-The higher up the note is written, the higher the pitch is and the other way around:
+The higher up the note is written in a score, the higher the pitch is and the other way around:

 In western music notation we have 7 different basic notes.
 They are named after the first seven letters of the alphabet: A B C D E F G or as syllables (in the same order as above): LA SI (or TI ) DO RE MI FA SOL